ast-grep/ast-grep.github.io/website/guide/introduction.md

 ## Introduction

-ast-grep is a new AST based tool for managing your code, at massive scale.
+ast-grep is a new AST based tool to manage your code, at massive scale.

 Using ast-grep can be as simple as running a single command in your terminal: